InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/Tutorials/GetYourBrainPipelined/README.md

 <!-- Describe here what you would like participants to learn by the end of the tutorial. -->

 1. Outcome 1.
-Describe **what you want them to learn** in 1-2 sentences.
+How to build a singularity container on the BIL system
-2. Outcome 2. ...
+2. Outcome 2.
+How to incorporate a container into a workflow
-3. Outcome 3. ...

 ## Approach and Materials